axhse/password-checker/storage/README.md

 storage = BinaryPwnedStorage("/tmp/pwned-storage", requester, 64, settings=settings)
 ```
 In this example:
-1. Storage resources will be located in ***/tmp/pwned-storage***
+1. Storage resources will be located in ***/tmp/pwned-storage***.
-2. User agent for Pwned API is `"password-checker"`
+2. The user agent for the Pwned API is set to `"password-checker"`.
-3. 64 coroutines will be used during revision
+3. 64 coroutines will be used during revision.
-4. Password leak data will be stored in 65536 files
+4. Password leak data will be stored in 65536 files.
-5. Leak occasions will be stored as 4-byte (integer) unsigned number (potential occasion values more than 4294967295 will be replaced with 4294967295)
+5. Leak occasions will be stored as 4-byte (integer) unsigned numbers (with potential occasion values greater than 4294967295 being replaced with 4294967295).

-Request asynchronous update in background:
+Request asynchronous update in the background:
 ```python
 response = storage.request_update()
 ```